rjacuna/D-Modules-and-Algebraic-Geometry-2026/content/program.md

 # Claude Sabbah

-Title: D-modules and irregular Hodge filtration
+Title: **D-modules and irregular Hodge filtration**

 Abstract: I will present the general framework envisioned by the physicist Broadhurst and Roberts concerning the moments of Kloosterman sums.
 The main question is to construct a pure motive for these sums and compute their Hodge numbers.
 I will explain how the exponential Hodge theory of Kontsevich-Soibelman makes easier such a computation, by means of irregular Hodge numbers (joint work with J. Fresán and J.-D. Yu).
 I will also mention the extension to cubic sums (joint with J.-D. Yu).
 Lastly, I will consider the geometry of the irregular Hodge bundles, in particular vanishing theorems, in a more general setting.

+# Bruno Klingler

+Title: **Tautological rings: from CVHS to algebraic cycles**

+Abstract: Given a smooth algebraic variety S over the complex numbers, I will explain how to construct finitely generated subrings of its Chow ring using Hodge theory.